A Guide to Tax Returns

 - Class 1 contributions - contributions deducted at source through PAYE and relate to employed individuals.

-- Class 2 contributions - self-employed people do not have to pay if you earn less than £6,365 a year, but you can choose to pay a voluntary contribution.
+- Class 2 contributions - if you're self-employed, you do not have to pay if you earn less than £6,725 a year, but you can choose to pay a voluntary contribution - we often recommend this to keep up your annual credits.

 Often, performers may end up paying a combination of all three classes and may therefore end up paying too much National Insurance.
-To remedy this, depending on the amounts involved, an adjustment is either made on the tax return or Class 2 and 4 contributions can be deferred so that the contributions offices can make a separate assessment of the correct amount due.
-This assessment is usually issued about 12-18 months after the year-end and can be an additional hardship for the individual, which they had not provided for.
+To remedy this, depending on the amounts involved, an adjustment is either made on the tax return or HMRC will issue an assessment - usually around 12-18 months after the year-end - and issue any refunds due.

-For further advice and all your accountancy and taxation needs, contact Kevin Beale, Graham Berry or Richard Nelson at Breckman & Company, Chartered Certified Accountants – ‘Leading showbusiness accountants’.
+For further advice and all your accountancy and taxation needs, contact Graham Berry or Richard Nelson at Breckman & Company, Chartered Certified Accountants – ‘Leading showbusiness accountants’.
 (The Stage).

-You can find a whole list of performer-friendly accountants on our contacts page, who can help you out with all your tax needs.
+You can find a list of performer-friendly accountants on our contacts page, who can help you with all your tax needs.